WhitakerLab/BrainsForPublication/CONTRIBUTING.md

 ## Acknowledging contributions

-Everyone's work is important, whether you provide feedback on an issue by giving it a little :+1:, you suggest refinements to some documentation, you comment someone elses code, or make it generalisable to your use, the project is stronger when we have a range of people helping out.
+Everyone's work is important, whether you provide feedback on an issue by giving it a little :+1:, you suggest refinements to some documentation, you comment someone else's code, or make it generalisable to your use, the project is stronger when we have a range of people helping out.

 We have a [Let's Build a Hat Rack](https://labhr.github.io/hatrack/#repo=KirstieJane/BrainsForPublication) page that shows everyone who has contributed to the project.
 You can find out more about Let's Build a Hat Rack at their [home page](http://labhr.github.io/).

+We also maintain a table of the key contributors in our [README](README.md) file.
+It follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification using an [emoji-key](https://github.com/kentcdodds/all-contributors#emoji-key) for a variety of different contributions!
+If you've contributed, please add yourself to that table :sparkles::sparkles::sparkles: